 Approaching a counsellor can be very daunting.
 Working by telephone frees the client from the stresses of having to arrive at a known and identifiable location, or bumping into a familiar face on route.
 Working by telephone can therefore increase one’s comfort, regarding confidentiality.

 Should counselling prove to support your needs, you can agree to talk at a time and frequency, which meets both your needs and availability.
-The hourly rate reflects the understanding that as a user of this service, you will also be incurring the cost of a phone call.
 Although it is usual to agree to work together for at least four sessions (at which point you are able to assess whether you will benefit from further sessions), you are free to call a halt to counselling, at any time (i.e. one session or after several).

 Remember, you are in charge.